-According to data from the Circuit Court Case Management System (CMS) for Fiscal Year (FY) 2020 through FY2025, there were 20 convictions under § 18.2-434 for perjury related to written declarations.
+According to data from the Circuit Court Case Management System (CMS) for fiscal year (FY) 2020 through FY2025, there were 20 convictions under § 18.2-434 for perjury related to written declarations during the six-year period.
 This offense was the primary, or most serious, offense in 12 cases.
 Of these 12 cases, 7 offenders received no incarceration, while 3 received a local-responsible (jail) sentence and 2 received a state-responsible (prison) sentence.
 The median jail sentence was 3 months, while the two offenders sentenced to prison were given sentences of 1.5 years and 2.0 years.